2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 }
 ```

 Upon submission, this function gets called.
-If it returns false the form is not submitted.
+If it returns false, the form is not submitted.
 Under this function, we will add the submit function.

 ```js
 /** submits the form if valid */